Coogie: 2018–2021: Show Me the Money 777 and Up!

 Coogie signed to ATM Seoul, a hip-hop label found by rapper Bill Stax.
 In March 2018, he released his debut single "HBK".
 In May 2018, he released his debut EP Coogie.
 In September 2018, he appeared on the rap competition TV show Show Me the Money 777 where he first garnered attention.
 He released the singles "Saimsaim" and "Watch Me Ballin'" on the show and finished in the Top 12.
 In December 2018, he released the EP EMO #1.
 "Wifey", the single from the EP featuring rapper Changmo, received positive reviews from critics.

 In March 2020, Coogie released his debut studio album Up!, which received critical acclaim.
 In May 2020, he released the single "Fadeaway" with rappers Jvcki Wai, Paloalto, The Quiett and Bassagong, which won Collaboration of the Year at the Korean Hip-hop Awards.
 In 2021, he released his debut mixtape I Got A Feeling.

 2022: Signing to AOMG

 In 2022, Coogie signed to hip-hop label AOMG.

+On May 14, 2025, Coogie joined duover.